grscwf/twin-mt/nero-paths.md

 - (4-A) When the candle is at max, and Nero has seen the crystal energy web with mage-sight, struggling will disrupt the grav crystals.
   - Anything other than struggling will fail.
-  - This is basically be a 50/50 choice if the player misses the hints.
+  - This is basically a 50/50 choice if the player misses the hints.
   - On failure, Nero is overwhelmed by lust, and Ivex returns.
     - Bad Ending: Tamed Mild - cooperate
     - Bad Ending: Tamed Harsh - resist